outlook84/mpv-handler-openlist/README.md

 ### Custom User-Agent

 You can specify a custom User-Agent for video sources under specific paths.

-To use this feature, add a `[UserAgents]` section to your `mpv-handler.ini` file.
+The key is a path prefix that will be matched against the part of the URL after `/d/`.
+For example, for the URL `https://.../d/aaa/bbb/ccc`, the path used for matching is `aaa` or `aaa/bbb/ccc`.

 ## License
 This project is licensed under the GNU General Public License v2.0.
 See the [LICENSE](./LICENSE) file for details.